So you know how to make a carved pumpkin for Halloween, it’s finally done and it’s a masterpiece!

 Instead, place glow sticks or battery-operated tea lights inside your Halloween jack-o-lanterns.

 Carving a pumpkin can be a fun family affair.
 Try several of the above methods to see which one works best for you.

-Select the right pumpkin, pull out the serrated knife and carving tools and get carving!
+Select the right pumpkin, pull out the serrated knife, a trash bag for the pumpkin guts, a glass of cold water, the carving tools and get carving!